learn-co-students/ruby-oo-object-relationships-collaborating-objects-lab-nyc04-seng-ft-041920/README.md

 ### `Song` class

-A `Song` should be iniitialized with a name and have attribute accessors for **name** and **artist**.
+A `Song` should be initialized with a name and have attribute accessors for **name** and **artist**.
 The `Song` class should have an `@@all` class variable and store all `Song` instances in this variable.